 A variety of BHRT in multiple dosage forms for women currently fall within our formulary.

 How Belmar Can Help

-If you’re a clinician interested in prescribing compound medications to your patients, contact us for information on how to get started and to access all of our clinical resources.
+If you are a clinician interested in prescribing compound medications to your patients, contact us for information on how to get started and how to access all of our clinical resources.
 If you are new to compounding, you may find our page on How to Write a Compounding Prescription helpful.
-You can also visit our Treatment Options page to find a formulary and learn more about all the medication solutions available from Belmar.
+You can also visit our Medication Options page to find a formulary and learn more about all the medication solutions available from Belmar.

 Contact Belmar Pharma Solutions

 If you’re a patient, we’re here to help you fill prescriptions or provide you with the information you need to work with your doctor to help decide if a compounded prescription might be a good treatment for you.